Skip to content

 Time commitment: 3-4 hours

-Realistic Day 8 expectations: You might get 0-20 subscribers on launch day.
+Realistic Day 8 expectations: You might get 0-20 subscribers.
 Most new creators get single digits.
-That’s normal.
-Don’t panic.
+This is not a signal — it’s the beginning.

 Day 9: Momentum Building